boprosv/FraudShield_AI/README.md

 The lightweight and fast inference capability of the XGBoost model makes it ideal for live production systems.
 ```

-This project uses a cleaned and anonymized dataset from [Kaggle's Credit Card Fraud Detection](https://www.kaggle.com/mlg-ulb/creditcardfraud).
+This project I used a cleaned and anonymized dataset from [Kaggle's Credit Card Fraud Detection](https://www.kaggle.com/mlg-ulb/creditcardfraud).